RealFictionFactory/AndroidPdfViewer/README.md

     // called on single tap, return true if handled, false to toggle scroll handle visibility .onTap(onTapListener)
     .onLongPress(onLongPressListener)
-    .enableAnnotationRendering(false) // render annotations (such as comments, colors or forms) .password(null)
+    .onTouchDown(onTouchDownListener) // if you need additional initialization when user taps down .enableAnnotationRendering(false) // render annotations (such as comments, colors or forms) .password(null)
     .scrollHandle(null)